shibayashihiro/healingpathwaymassage/wp-content/plugins/wpforms-lite/readme.txt

 See all [WPForms Zapier Integrations](https://zapier.com/apps/wpforms/integrations).

-Note: WPForms was voted Zapier's 6th fastest growing app in the world.
+Note: WPForms was voted Zapier's 6th fastest-growing app in the world.

 = Can I create a Payment Form with WPForms? =